 Hairstyling dates back in the era of the ancient Egyptians and was used as a tool for kings and queens to showcase their beauty.
 It became a profession for slaves of royal families and a means of living for others.
-Over the past decades, hairstyling has revolutionized, giving birth to a fast-growing beauty industry with thousands of professionals being born every day.
+Over the past decades, hairstyling has revolutionized, giving birth to the fast-growing beauty industry with thousands of professionals being born every day.
 In the world of today, the high-level needs of the services and skills of the hairstylist, make this profession known worldwide giving rise to job opportunities and sky rocking the world employment rate.
-However, the job market is of high competition and requires satisfactory technological advanced tool in order to survive and keep up with the ever challenging beauty industry.
-Today, such realization can be achieved with the use of technological advanced tools such as Ring My Stylist application.
+However, the job market is of high competition and requires a satisfactory technological advanced tool in order to survive and keep up with the ever-challenging beauty industry.
+Today, such a realization can be achieved with the use of technologically advanced tools such as Ring My Stylist application.

 THE SELF-EMPLOYED BOOTH RENTAL STYLIST.

 Are you a stylist and have always wanted to be in full control of your own business?
 Or have you ever wanted to be your own boss where you run and operate all aspects of your organization individually?
 Or have you ever wanted to be your own boss where you run and operate all aspects of your organization individually?